-- To be eligible for the program, a student must complete the following requirements: - 1.
-Complete the three courses below with passing scores on the end of course assessment through WebXam with one of the four being Business Management for Agricultural and Environmental Systems. - a.
+- 1. Complete the three courses below with passing scores at the end of the course assessment through WebXam with one of the four being Business Management for Agricultural and Environmental Systems. - a.
 Agriculture, Food & Natural Resources - b.
 Animal and Plant Science (Prior to 2022) - c.
 Business Management for Agricultural & Environmental Systems - d.
 Livestock Selection, Nutrition & Management - e.
 Mechanical Principles - 2.
 Complete the Business Management for Agricultural & Environmental Systems course - 3.
 Have 500 hours in their Supervised Agricultural Experience (SAE) - 4.
-Students plan, develop, and complete a placement, entrepreneurship, or research SAE program. - 5.
-Students document at least 500 hours in journal with skills identified in relation to the Ohio Career Field Technical Content
+Students plan, develop, and complete a placement, entrepreneurship, or research SAE program. - Students document at least 500 hours in a journal with skills identified in relation to the Ohio Career Field Technical Content